 As Vermont taxpayers, we are now able to save on our taxes when making monetary donations, such as payroll deductions to organizations through VtSHARES.
-To learn more about the Charitable Contribution Tax Credit, please see below.
+To learn more about the Charitable Contribution Tax Credit, please visit the Vermont Department of Taxes.

 What is the Charitable Contribution Tax Credit?

 The Working Families Taxpayer Protection package was passed during the 2018 legislative session as part of Act 11 and went into effect on July 2, 2018.
 This act created a nonrefundable charitable contribution tax credit to be deducted from tax owed.

 Vermont taxpayers who take advantage of the credit may deduct five percent of the first $20,000 in eligible charitable contributions made during the taxable year from that year’s taxes.
 This law is retroactive to Jan.
 1, 2018.

 Do I qualify for the Charitable Contribution Tax Credit?